Mastering Your OB Clinical Rotation: Essential Tips for CRNA Students

 Effective Patient Communication During OB Anesthesia

-How Does Teamwork Enhance Your OB Rotation Experience?
+How Does Teamwork Strengthen Your OB Rotation Experience?

 The OB floor is a team sport.
-Be cool with the nurses—they’re your allies.
+Be cool with the nurses. they’re your allies.
 Building rapport with the OB nurses will extend to them trusting you and advocating for you with their patients.
 Work with the OB docs and midwives, even if they seem intense.
-And most importantly, listen to your preceptor—their feedback is gold.
+And most importantly, listen to your preceptor. their feedback is gold.
+Want to know more about the path to this stage?
+Our How to Become a CRNA guide explains each step.

 When the Epidural Fails